All accounts include hosting with a web address at:

 public_html folder has been created successfully.

-After you go past all system messages, you will see prompt:
+After you go past all system messages, you will see a command prompt:

 At this prompt, type